preames/public-notes/llvm-loop-opt-ideas.rst

      ret i1 false
    }

 The first example, as expected, produces an incorrect SCEV expression for %c.
 The second example, which is simply the first with blocks in different order, produces something I don't understand at all.
 We seem to have gotten two *different* add scevs here.
-That does fit my understanding of the code at all.
+That doesn't fit my understanding of the code at all.